 It’s hard enough to stay healthy at the office — staying healthy on a business trip is a whole other story.
 Between red-eyes, marathon meetings, and the siren song of room service, good intentions can easily be derailed on the road.
 But it’s simple to keep your diet and exercise regimen in check while traveling; all it takes is some preparation.
 Here’s our must-pack travel checklist.

 From airport temptations to late-night business dinners, it’s easy to fall off the healthy eating wagon.
 Keep cravings at bay by packing snacks that include a balance of healthy fats, carbohydrates, and protein.
-One Medical Group nutritionist Samantha Treyve, MS, RD, likes these nutritious, portable, packaged snacks:
+Nutritionist Samantha Treyve, MS, RD, likes these nutritious, portable, packaged snacks:

 - Elemental raw food bars